 - For children 5-7, the only choice is a Kid Kart.
 Beginner night (Tuesdays) will teach them the basics.

-- Four stroke (LO206, World Formula) is generally a good starting point for older children and adults.
+- Four stroke (LO206) is generally a good starting point for older children and adults.
 They are generally easier to handle, less expensive and require less maintenance than the two stroke karts.

 - Two stroke (Tag).
 These karts get more power from a higher revving two cycle engine.
-They go faster, but are generally more expensive to purchase and maintain.
-They also use softer tires which wear out faster.
+They go faster, but they can be more expensive to purchase and maintain.
+They also tend to wear out tires faster.

 - Shifter.
 These require a significant amount of skill, as they have the highest powered engines and use a 6 speed gearbox with all-wheel brakes to acheive much faster acceleration and braking.
 They can be overwhelming, and we don't recommend getting started with a shifter.
 It is not uncommon to find Shifter karts for sale after only a few sessions.